mkpatel42/DSA/Notes/Binary Search.md

 ## Introduction

-Binary Search is an efficient algorithm used to find a target element in a sorted array or search space.
+Binary Search is an efficient algorithm used to find a target element in a **sorted array or search space**.
 It works by repeatedly dividing the search space in half, making it much faster than a linear search, especially for large datasets.
 ## Real-Time Example of Binary Search

 ### Scenario: Searching for a Name in a Phonebook